redakker/blecker/README.md

 ```
 * after restar HA you will find among states the presence of your BLE device with this name:  **device_tracker.redakker**

+## Home Assistant MQTT autodiscovery (MQTT Discovery)
+Autodiscovery for Home Assistant is implemented with version 1.03.
+Idea was coming from [@leonardpitzu](https://github.com/leonardpitzu).
+Thanks!
+On the web administration page autodiscovery can be set.
+(See the details in Web Configuration section)
+In this case Home Assistant automatically can set up the observed deivces.
+To use this function "Observed devices" field must be set at least with one observed device.
+Observed devices appears in the state page (Developer tools / States)

+Home Assistant and the BLEcker should connected to the same MQTT broker.

 ### Release notes